 Treasurer: Walter van Luik, the Netherlands

 Walter van Luik is the treasurer of Sallux.
-He works for the Dutch MEP (SGP/ECR) Mr. Bas Belder.
-Walter specialises in global affairs, with a special focus on the Far East.
-To him, being “salt and light” means spreading the savour and shine of the gospel and our Christian values throughout the world.
+He works as a policy advisor for the European Conservatives and Reformists (ECR) Group in the European Parliament and is in that capacity also closely connected to our ECPM MEP Bert-Jan Ruissen.
+Walter specialises in foreign affairs, human rights and security and defence with a special focus on East and South-East Asia, Turkey and the Western Balkans.
+He has a Master's Degree in Public Administration in Erasmus University in Rotterdam.
+To him, being "Salt and Light" means spreading the savour and shine of the gospel and our Christian values throughout the world.

 Secretary: Christophe Foltzenlogel, France